Equal Opportunities Division

 The division is in close contact with other stakeholders within and outside the university and works with them to develop strategies and programmes to actively promote the development of a diversity-sensitive and anti-discriminatory university and academic culture.
 We also provide contact and advice centres as well as specific contact persons.

-Equal Opportunity Division
+Equal Opportunities Division

 Offices: